ACMI & ABC present

 Play is fundamental to how children learn, grow and make sense of the world.
 In an era where screens and stories shape so much of childhood, this illuminating conversation explores the powerful role play holds across pop culture and everyday life.

-Join ACMI’s Head of Programming, Emily Sexton, as she chats with global children’s media expert David Kleeman, play advocate Anthony Semann, and early childhood researcher Prof Louise Paatsch.
-Together, they unpack how popular culture influences playful learning — from building resilience and supporting social connection to nurturing imagination and curiosity.
+Join international children's media expert David Kleeman (US), play advocate Anthony Semann and early childhood researcher Prof Louise Paatsch along with ACMI’s Director of Curatorial, Programming and Education Emily Sexton as they unpack how popular culture influences playful learning — from building resilience and supporting social connection to nurturing imagination and curiosity.

 With practical insights, fascinating examples and warm, generous reflections, this session offers parents and educators new ways to champion play at home and in the classroom.
 Connected to ACMI’s Play School: Come and Play! exhibition, this event reveals the deeper themes shaping one of Australia’s most beloved cultural touchstones.